hevnsnt/norecognition/README.md

 * **Built for Scale and Research-Grade Reporting:**
     * **Massively Parallel:** Uses Python's `multiprocessing` (with a robust spawn context) to run tests across all available CPU cores, managing the per-worker GPU/model resources.
     * **Reproducible Outputs:** The fuzzer saves the exact recipe.json for every high-priority anomaly.
-A separate utility then uses this recipe to deterministically generate a 300-DPI, print-ready file for physical validation."
+A separate utility then uses this recipe to deterministically generate a 300-DPI, print-ready file for physical validation.
     * **Stateful:** Can be stopped (Ctrl+C) and resumed (--resume) at any time, preserving all learned priority tests.
     * **Advanced Reporting:** A dedicated plot_reports.py script analyzes the entire fuzzer history (.jsonl and .txt logs) to generate research-ready plots on:
     	* **Pattern Success Rate:** (*e.g., `fractal_noise` has a 5.2% anomaly rate over 10,000 runs*).